More than $170,000 raised in 24 hours for mother and three kids facing eviction - KESQ

 “I had no idea what we were going to do,” Kelly said about facing eviction.

 She started a GoFundMe on Monday night in hopes of raising $2,000 to cover the back rent she owed.
-Just 24 hours later, the campaign has raised $172,000 from 2.5 million donors.
+Just 24 hours later, the campaign has raised more than $172,000 from more than 2,700 donors.

+Most of the donations were $10 and $20.
+But one was $15,000, and it all snowballed from there.
+Kelly plans to deposit the money into savings accounts for each of her three girls, Burnett reported.
+She will also pay the remainder of her apartment’s lease and pay it forward to others.

 “It gave me a lot of hope,” she said.
 “And I just want to make sure I do the best that I can to help the next person that is in my same situation.”